osmus/teachosm.org/sotmus/index.md

 published: true
 ---

-In conjunction with the annual OpenStreetMap US [State of the Map US conference] (http://stateofthemap.us/), TeachOSM is presenting a half-day workshop on teaching geography using OpenStreetMap in the classroom.
+In conjunction with the annual OpenStreetMap US [State of the Map US conference] (http://stateofthemap.us/), TeachOSM is presenting a one-day workshop on teaching geography using OpenStreetMap in the classroom.
 This hands-on workshop is free to all US State of the Map conference attendees and designed to help educators & students of all kinds to:

-* Understand why OpenStreetMap is a great tool for teaching geography
+* Learn how to introduce open mapping techniques
 * How to map using OpenStreetMap
-* How to design and teach classroom modules around OpenStreetMap (OSM).
+* Incorporate open mapping into the AP Human Geography curriculum.

 Details:

-* Workshop date/time: Monday, June 8th, 9am-1pm.
+* Workshop date/time: Sunday, 22 Oct 2017 9am-4pm.
-* Workshop location: NYU Global Center for Academic & Spiritual Life, 238 Thompson St, 3rd Fl, NYC 10012
+* Workshop location: [BOULDER]
 * Please register for both the conference and the workshop.

 ### Register Now!

 1. Click [here](http://tinyurl.com/k9zdvzy) and use the special code, 'TEACHOSM' to get the reduced registration price.
-And do it soon, too: registration ends *1 June*.
+And do it soon, too: registration ends *30 September*.

 2. Then click [here](https://www.eventbrite.com/e/teachosm-workshop-teaching-geography-with-openstreetmap-tickets-17057282792) to register for the workshop.